Code-Mine-Development/valueobjects/README.md

 Should I use this library?
 ------------------
 Although fully tested and maintained, ValueObjects has been developed mainly for educational purposes.
-Therefore, it is advisable to use it in small projects or to force yourself on thinking in terms of immutable objects and their interaction.
+Therefore, it can be used in small projects and to force yourself on thinking in terms of immutable objects and their interaction.

 When approaching a project using Domain Driven Design, I would suggest to write your own Value Objects in a way they will reflect 100% your domain objects, without using any library or class designed to solve a general problem more than your specific one.